s019530/Mario-Game/README.md

 v1.7 fixed the bug where you can't interact with other kind of blocks.

+v2.0 Redid the structure of the project, created a main menu and starting work on creating an ingame menu

 BUGS

 can't walk fully up to blocks / ground - v1.4